 Description

-INTERIOR: is entered through a small lobby with door to auctioneer's room on the left and door to main animal ring on the right.
-The centrally placed animal ring has a concrete floor with replacement scales at the western end.
-There are 3 tiers of wood benches behind a low wooden fence supplemented by a later steel rail, from which rise the rustic wooden roof supports.
-The auctioneer's desk is on the west side.
+The interior is entered through a small lobby, leading to an auctioneer's room on the left and the main animal ring on the right.
+The animal ring has a concrete floor with replacement scales at the western end.
+Three tiers of wooden benches are situated behind a low wooden fence, supplemented by a later steel rail, and these are supported by rustic wooden roof supports.
+An auctioneer's desk is positioned on the west side.

-HISTORY: By the mid nineteenth century the long-distance, cross-border droving was being supplanted by the growth of the railways, whilst the historic animal fairs were gradually replaced by auction marts located beside railway stations.
-This former auction building is the only surviving part of a formerly larger livestock market situated in the centre of Tow Law immediately to the east of the High Street and adjacent to the former railway station.
-The auction building was built in c.1882 as a cattle market and it is depicted on the Ordnance Survey map of 1897.
-At this time, there are several other market buildings and animal pens.
-Successive OS maps show that the basic configuration of the cattle market remained unchanged until the later C20 when the mart was incorporated unaltered into a larger complex.
-The building closed in 2005.
+The building is historically significant as it represents the shift from traditional droving routes and animal fairs to auction marts located near railway stations in the 19th century.
+It was part of a larger livestock market situated in the centre of Tow Law, east of the High Street and adjacent to the former railway station, and is depicted on the 1897 Ordnance Survey map along with other market buildings and animal pens.
+The market remained in a similar configuration until the later 20th century when it was incorporated into a larger complex.
+The building ceased operation in 2005.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.